-Lucius has been mistaken for a woman exactly once, even though his feminine looks are commented on by several characters.
+Lucius has been mistaken for a woman exactly once (in-universe at least), even though his feminine looks are commented on by several characters.

 Most fans remember Priscilla for is either her crush on her brother Raymond or her "endless stream of unhappy endings with men".
 Some have even speculated that she's meant to be "the Madame Bovary of Elibe"-completely ignoring that her solo ending is happy on its own, and that she and Erk can be genuinely happy together.
 Or that not all her male supports are romantic (Oswin and Lucius, anyone?).

 The series itself is pretty well known for having lots of Brother-Sister Incest (And otherkinds of incest).
 There's a legitimate point to this, given that the Jugdral Chronology has lots of incest (one pairing as a major plot point, a few more strongly implied, and multiple incestuous pairings that players can set up themselves), but Genealogy of the Holy War is the only one where it has a bearing on the main plot.
 The rest is mainly Incest Subtext thanks to Big Brother Worship which is largely unreciprocated and a pair of maybe-too-close twins... but as it's still lots more incest than most video game series have, it does stick in the mind.